-|Temperature:||Room temperatures of around 65°f / 16°c --- 75°f / 24°c is ideal.
-Try not to allow temperatures to decrease lower than 50°f / 10°c, although they can handle a bit lower, without problems.|
+|Temperature:||Room temperatures of around 65°f / 16°c — 75°f / 24°c is ideal.
+Try not to allow temperatures to decrease lower than 50°f / 10°c, although they can handle a bit lower without problems.|

-|Light:||Bright light is what keeps the weeping fig happy, that is partially shaded.
+|Light:||Bright light is what keeps the weeping fig happy, which is partially shaded.
 A spot that receives some sun and shade during the day is great.
-As mentioned previously do not move the tree, not even turning it around to prevent leaves being shed.|
+As mentioned previously, do not move the tree, not even turning it around to prevent leaves from being shed.|

 |Watering:||Allow the compost to dry to a certain extent (at the top) between each watering with tepid filtered or distilled water.
 Over-watering and under-watering can cause the leaves to drop.
-To identify the problem check if the leaves are crispy or if they fold easily.
-If they fold then the problem could be over-watering, and if crispy the tree could be under watered.
-Add enough water that can seep from the top soil to the drainage holes, at the bottom of the container and remove the left over water to allow enough oxygen to the plant roots.
+To identify the problem, check if the leaves are crispy or if they fold easily.
+If they fold, then the problem could be over-watering, and if crispy, the tree could be under-watered.
+Add enough water that can seep from the topsoil to the drainage holes at the bottom of the container and remove the leftover water to allow enough oxygen to the plant roots.
 Less watering in the winter is to be carried out.|

-|Soil:||A fast draining soil-less mix is advised.|
+|Soil:||A fast-draining soil-less mix is advised.|

-|Re-Potting:||These can be allowed to become pot bound to a certain extent, and as mention above the weeping fig tree does not like to be disturbed.
-I would only re-pot when necessary, which could be every couple of years when its growing in height and spread.|
+|Re-Potting:||These can be allowed to become pot-bound to a certain extent, and as mentioned above, the weeping fig tree does not like to be disturbed.
+I would only re-pot when necessary, which could be every couple of years when it’s growing in height and spread.|

-|Fertilizer:||I would only use fertilizer once a month from April until September that has to be diluted.
+|Fertilizer:||I would only use fertilizer once a month from April until September, which has to be diluted.
 October – March should be a rest period without fertilizer.|